alexpaul/Big-O-Notation/README.md

 #### Challenge 2

-What is the runtime complexity of the given algorithm?
+What is the space complexity of the given algorithm?

 ```swift
 func calculateShoppingCart(prices: [Double]) -> Double {